 The Central Government has the power to issue directions to DPAI "in the interest of the sovereignty and integrity of India, the security of the State, friendly relations with foreign States or public order" and "directions on questions of policy".
 The Central Government can exempt any data processing activities by data processors in India if they relate to data of data principals located outside the territory of India, in contract with data fiduciaries located outside the territory of India.
 The Central Government can prohibit processing of any biometric data, unless such processing is permitted by law.

 Cross border transfer of data is allowed under certain conditions, but a copy of the personal data must be kept in India.
-Additionally, the Central Government (not the DPAI) can notify certain categories of personal data that be processed only in India.
-Cross border transfers can be made subject to standard contractual clauses, intra-group schemes, or to countries that have been approved by the Central Government in consultation with DPAI.
+Additionally, the Central Government (not the DPAI) can notify certain categories of personal data that can be processed only in India.
+Cross border transfers of data can be made subject to standard contractual clauses or intra-group schemes.
+Alternatively, data can be transferred to countries that have been approved by the Central Government in consultation with DPAI.
 Consent is necessary for cross border transfer of data.
 The data localisation requirements in the Bill do not help in protecting the privacy of users in any way.
 Data localisation will affect the smaller players in the market and could be a major problem for Indian startups if other jurisdictions also follow suit.

 Most rights and obligations under the Bill are inapplicable if data is processed for security of State; prevention, detection, investigation and prosecution of contraventions of law; domestic purposes; journalistic purposes; or legal proceedings.
 The Authority has a power to create exemptions for research, archiving or statistical purposes.
 Compliance of a few provisions is also exempted for manual processing by small entities.